MishaLaskin/torchingup/README.md

 To keep you focused on what’s important - *learning* - we follow a set of code design principles (see below) that are consistent across the various algorithms.

+# Supported Algorithms

+Currently, TorchingUp supports REINFORCE, VPG, PPO (clipped), DQN, and DDPG.
+We'll be adding support for TRPO, TD3, Soft Actor-Critic, and HER in the coming weeks.

 # Installation

 Installation is simple.
 The code is compatible with Python 3 and has minimal dependencies.
 Set up a virtual environment called `torchingup` with [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) or [virtualenv](https://virtualenv.pypa.io/en/stable/installation/), and run